Howdy, I'm Martin Ralya

 .
 My work and the books I publish have won several awards

 and been nominated for several others, which is pretty wild.
 Many thanks to everyone I've worked with, and who has read, nominated, and supported my work!
-At the summit of Mount Olympus (Utah, 9,026 feet), December 26, 2013.My collection"One more thing: Don't spend too much time merely reading.
+Seattle, WA, April 1, 2016My collection"One more thing: Don't spend too much time merely reading.
 The best part of this work is the play, so play and enjoy!"

 -- Gary Gygax